E-mail - email@example.com

-I came to the University of St Andrews in 2009, following a lectureship at the University of Durham and seven years of doctoral and postdoctoral work at University College London.
-Whilst completing my PhD, I also spent a year as a Marie Curie doctoral fellow at the Università Ca’Foscari in Venice.
+I came to the University of St Andrews in 2009, following a one-year lectureship at the University of Durham and seven years of doctoral and postdoctoral work at University College London.
+Whilst completing my PhD, I also spent a year as a Marie Curie Eurodoctorate Fellow at the Università Ca’Foscari in Venice.

 Offers the following honours course:

 I am happy to supervise students working on PhD theses exploring aspects of the political, social and/or cultural history of Italy and Spain (late 19th – 20th century) or on aspects of everyday life in 20th century dictatorships.

 Konstantin Wertelecki ‘Florentine, fascist, foreigner: The British Expatriate Experience in Interwar Florence (1922-1943)

 Joshua Hill, ‘Everyday life in Francoist Spain’Yannick Lengkeek ‘Everyday life in Salazar’s Portugal’